 Post-grad Teaching Training Option

 MFA graduates have a new post-graduate option: The post-grad Teaching Training Option.
-This opportunity has been approved by the Fairfield University faculty committees and will be offered to interested MFA graduates starting in August.
+This opportunity has been approved by the Fairfield University faculty committees.
 This six-credit course is intended for those MFA graduates interested in teaching at the college level, more specifically, in receiving training to teach freshman students English.

 General program details include:

 - Six-credit program (2 graduate courses) including a seminar in basic pedagogy of teaching college freshman English and a "hands-on" practicum in teaching.

 - Students will either teach a course and be observed or function as a teaching assistant to a Fairfield Department of English Professor.
 If a student teaches a freshman English class, he/she will be paid a regular salary for teaching a course (the number of such courses open to MFA students will be limited by Departmental need).